binder-project/binder-build/README.md

 we construct a *template* from an image name and this auxilliary information, and we consider this to a fully-deployable environment specification.

-Templates are automatically constructed with reasonable defaults when a build is started, and those defaults can be overridden inside a `.binder.yml` file.
+Templates are automatically constructed with reasonable defaults when a build is started.
 The `template` API provides an interface for fetching all templates available for deployment, as well as for fetching a single template.

 ### install